Here are some other games and projects I've worked on

 Milkyway Inn, is a Tycoon inspired game, drawing inspiration from games such as Evil Genius and Zoo Tycoon.
 The game puts you in the role of the manager of an interstellar inn located inside of an asteroid.
 Visitors from around space will come and visit your station.
 Your job as the manger is to balance the workings of the station and make sure that no visitor leaves dissatisfied.

 I worked on the game as a programmer and designer.
-I especially worked with the designers to ideate, prototype and play-test their ideas.
-I also worked on delivering these ideas to the other programmers for them to work on.
+I especially worked with the other designers to ideate, prototype and play-test ideas.
+I also worked on delivering these ideas to the other programmers.

-The game was made in around 4 months for the Game Project Course at the IT University.
+The game was made in 4 months for the Game Project Course at the IT University of Copenhagen.